jajohnson2/StargateAPI/README.md

     * **Additional API Endpoints:** Implement standard CRUD (Create, Read, Update, Delete) operations for all relevant entities.
     * **Logging:** Implement logging within the application and configure it to save logs to a database.
     * **Authentication and Authorization:** Implement security measures to ensure only authorized users can access certain APIs or perform specific actions.
     * **Configuration Settings:** Create configuration settings like connection strings, API URLs, etc.

-    &nbsp;

-    &nbsp;

 ### **Challenges Encountered:**

 1. The order of the columns in the `AstronautDetail` table looked wrong in DB Browser for SQLite.

     - <ins>Solution</ins>: This was a strange visual thing.
 The code that first created the table sets the order as *Id, PersonId, CurrentRank, CurrentDutyTitle, CareerStartDate, CareerEndDate*.
 But in DB Browser for SQLite, it showed as *Id, CareerEndDate, CareerStartDate, CurrentDutyTitle, CurrentRank, PersonId*.
 Since this was just how it looked and didn't actually change the data, I decided to come back to it later if I had time after fixing more important things.
 2. I had issues when trying to run the application with the debugger in VS 2022.
-The errors said: "\*AggregateException: One or more errors occurred.
+The errors said: "AggregateException: One or more errors occurred.
 (The npm script 'start' exited without indicating that the Angular CLI was listening for requests.
 The error output was: Node.js version v14.17.0 detected.
      -  <ins>Solution:</ins> I checked my computer's environment variables and noticed that there were two places where Node.js was listed.
 I made sure the system only used the newer version.

 3. When I was connecting the Angular part to the existing ASP.NET project, I got an error when trying to run Angular with the debugger: "*Failed to bind to address http://\[::1\]:4200: address already in use.*"